In today’s episode, you’ll discover the secret to trading like a sniper.

 Usually, this type of price rejection or price pattern that you see on your chart could be something like the hammer, the bullish engulfing pattern, where the market comes into support, and bounce higher to quickly leave support.
 This is price rejection.

-Here’s the good news, I have a couple more tips just for you.
+Here’s the good news, I have a couple more tips on sniper trading system just for you.

 Bonus tip #1: Relative strength

 If you trade the stock markets, you want to utilize this concept called relative strength.
-What this means is that you want to buy the strongest stocks out there.
+What this means in your sniper trading system is that you want to buy the strongest stocks out there.

 Here’s the thing, there are easily thousands of stocks out there in the US markets and how do you define what’s strong and what’s weak?